 What Type of Fur Do German Shepherds Have?

-German Shepherd dogs have a double coat that keeps the animal warm in cold weather and also blocks out harmful UV rays and excess heat during the summer.
+German Shepherd dogs have a double coat that keeps the animal and also blocks out harmful UV rays and excess heat during the summer.

 The outer coat of “guard hairs” is dense, coarse, and straight with flat hair that lays close to the dog’s body.